ACT therapy, life transitions, stress, anxiety, choice point

 Choosing the Life You Want — Even When It’s Hard

-Most of us don’t consciously choose to move away from the lives we want.
-What usually happens instead is more subtle.
-An emotion shows up — fear, doubt, frustration, shame — and before we realize it, we’re already responding to it.
+Most of us don't consciously choose to move away from the lives we want.
+What usually happens is more subtle: an emotion shows up, something like fear, doubt, frustration, or shame, and before we realize it, we're already responding to it.

 We hesitate.
 We pull back.
 We delay.
 We choose what feels safer or more comfortable in the moment.

 In Acceptance and Commitment Therapy (ACT), this is described as being hooked.
-When we’re hooked, our thoughts and emotions are in the driver’s seat.
-They don’t just show up — they start making decisions for us.
+When we’re hooked, our thoughts and emotions are in the driver’s seat and start making decisions for us.

 What It Means to Be Hooked